NCC-CNC/whattodo/inst/app/text/acknowledge-ncc.md

-The Where To Work application is proudly developed by the [Nature Conservancy of Canada](https://natureconservancy.ca/).
+The What To Do application is proudly developed by the [Nature Conservancy of Canada](https://natureconservancy.ca/).